Advancing Interprofessional Management of Substance Use Disorders in Saskatchewan (AIMS-SK)

 The College of Family Physicians of Canada: This one-credit-per-hour Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by the Continuing Medical Education Division, University of Saskatchewan up to 7.25 Mainpro+ credits.

-Paramedics: Modules 1 has been accredited by the Saskatchewan College of Paramedics for a total of 12.0 credits for practicing paramedics.
+Paramedics: Module 1 has been accredited by the Saskatchewan College of Paramedics for a total of 12.0 credits for practicing paramedics.